 Real risk-free rates are often proxied by inflation-indexed bonds.
 Australia started issuing these bonds in 1985.
 As Exhibit 3.B1 shows, the real rates on these bonds have been decreasing in tandem with nominal yields since their introduction.
-As of December 31, 2020, the yield on 10-year inflation-indexed bonds was -0.1%.
-If the valuation professional believes that the market nominal risk-free rate is artificially low, the same might apply to the market real risk-free rate.
+As of June 30, 2022, the yield on 10-year inflation-indexed bonds was 1.7%.
+If the valuation professional believes that the market nominal risk-free rate is artificially low (or high), the same might apply to the market real risk-free rate.

 Another proxy for the forward real rate is the neutral (or natural) rate, which usually refers to the interest rate that would prevail when the economy is at full employment and stable inflation.
 The neutral rate is not observable, but there are numerous models that are used to capture this rate.
+Bear in mind that the neutral rate is a short-term rate concept.
+The RBA considers its own estimate

-This is a simplified version of the "Fisher equation", named after Irving Fisher.
+39 This is a simplified version of the "Fisher equation", named after Irving Fisher.
 Fisher's "The Theory of Interest" was first published by Macmillan (New York), in 1930.
 The Fisher equation is formally expressed as (1 + Nominal Rate) = (1 + Real Rate) x (1 + Expected Inflation).
 When rates are low, there is very little difference between the simple form and the Fisher equation.

-Various academic research papers show that the decomposition of the nominal rate into a real rate and expected inflation should include an additional component excluded from the Fisher equation: the inflation risk premium.
+40 Various academic research papers show that the decomposition of the nominal rate into a real rate and expected inflation should include an additional component excluded from the Fisher equation: the inflation risk premium.
 This premium reflects the risk that inflation may vary significantly from expected inflation.
 The sign of the premium may be positive or negative, depending on the direction of the unexpected movements in inflation.
 Note that if both the inflation risk premium and the variance of inflation surprises are negligible, then the Fisher equation holds precisely, as indicated in the following article: Sarte, Pierre-Daniel G., "Fisher's Equation and the Inflation Risk Premium in a Simple Endowment Economy", Federal Reserve Bank of Richmond, Economic Quarterly, Volume 84/4 Fall 1998.
 Subsequent academic literature corroborates these findings and attempts to quantify the magnitude of the inflation risk premium over time.